 But Becky didn't think the hymn was sensible, and she didn't want to sing something she thought was silly, so she just kept quiet.

 Becky sometimes did sing to hymns though.
 It wasn't always what she was supposed to sing, however.
 Sometimes she sang a completely different tune, and sometimes different words - in fact her mum swore she once heard her singing a pop song.
 People around Becky were sometimes confused, and faltered in what they were singing, wondering if they were singing the wrong thing themselves and Becky was singing what they were supposed to sing.
 Some even recognised the tune or words she was singing and joined in with her.

-When she was just over a year old, someone had just begun to read one of the Bible passages for that day one day, when he stumbled over his words and got them the wrong way around, saying, "Jesus croaked to the spowds" instead of "Jesus spoke to the crowds".
+When Becky was just over a year old, a new church deacon had just begun to read one of the Bible passages for that day out loud at the front one day, when he stumbled over his words and got some letters the wrong way around, saying, "Jesus croaked to the spowds" instead of "Jesus spoke to the crowds".

 Becky burst out laughing, and shouted, "You made a mistake!"